expo/expo/docs/pages/versions/v36.0.0/guides/push-notifications.md

 const PUSH_ENDPOINT = 'https://your-server.com/users/push-token';

 export default async function registerForPushNotificationsAsync() {
-  const { status: existingStatus } = await Permissions.getAsync(
+  const { status } = await Permissions.askAsync(Permissions.NOTIFICATIONS);
-    Permissions.NOTIFICATIONS
-  );
-  let finalStatus = existingStatus;

-  // only ask if permissions have not already been determined, because
+  // only asks if permissions have not already been determined, because
-  // iOS won't necessarily prompt the user a second time. if (existingStatus !== 'granted') {
+  // iOS won't necessarily prompt the user a second time.
-    // Android remote notification permissions are granted during the app
+  // On Android, permissions are granted on app installation, so
-    // install, so this will only ask on iOS const { status } = await Permissions.askAsync(Permissions.NOTIFICATIONS);
-    finalStatus = status;
-  }
+  // `askAsync` will never prompt the user

-  // Stop here if the user did not grant permissions if (finalStatus !== 'granted') {
+  // Stop here if the user did not grant permissions if (status !== 'granted') {
+    alert('No notification permissions!');
     return;
   }

-  // Get the token that uniquely identifies this device let token = await Notifications.getExpoPushTokenAsync();
+  // Get the token that identifies this device let token = await Notifications.getExpoPushTokenAsync();

   // POST the token to your backend server from where you can retrieve it to send push notifications.